 Q: How would you rate the healthcare in Brazil?

 A: I’ve had great experiences with Brazilian doctors and pharmacies.
-That said, I’ve heard terrible stories about emergency situations in which it took hours for an ambulance to arrive due to a lack of sufficient services and an overabundance of traffic.
+That said, I’ve heard terrible stories about emergency situations in which it took hours for an ambulance to arrive due to a lack of sufficient services and traffic congestion.
 If you’re looking for routine care, simple prescriptions, and otherwise basic services, I expect you’ll find exactly what you need here in Belo Horizonte.
-If you need specialty or trauma care, the healthcare may not be what you need it to be.
+If you need specialist or trauma care, the healthcare may not be what you need it to be.

 About living in Belo Horizonte

 Q: Which are the best places/suburbs to live in Belo Horizonte as an expat?

 A: There are lots of great neighbourhoods in Belo Horizonte, and the best one for you is going to depend on your particular interests and needs.
 For expats looking for an urban experience like we were – a high-rise apartment building with shopping, restaurants, and bars in easy walking distance – then neighbourhoods near the city centre like Lourdes and Savassi are a great option.
 A bit further from downtown, Anchieta and Sion are a little quieter, but still have a lot of activity.
 In more outlying neighbourhoods like Pampulha or Belvedere, you can find more space and quiet, but you’ll likely be further away from services as well.
 All of these neighbourhoods tend to be rather expensive, so expats on a budget will want to look for bargains or get advice from realtors about nearby alternatives.

 Q: How do you rate the standard of housing in Belo Horizonte?